401(k) Considerations for Highly Compensated Employees

 - Enhanced safe harbor match—Employer matches 100% of employee contributions, up to 4% of their compensation.

-- Non-elective contribution—Employer contributes 3% of each employee’s compensation, regardless of whether they make their own contributions.
+- Non-elective contribution—Employer contributes at least 3% of each employee’s compensation, regardless of whether they make their own contributions.

 Want to contribute more?
 You absolutely can – the above percentages are only the minimum required of a safe harbor plan.

 6. How can a safe harbor plan benefit my top earners?